Ida-Virumaa FC Alliance

 Ida-Virumaa FC Alliance is an Estonian football club operating in Ida-Viru County.
 They play in the Esiliiga, the second highest level of Estonian football league pyramid.
-The club was created in 2012, when Kohtla-Järve JK Alko and Kohtla-Järve FC Lootus joined together.
+The club was created in 2012, when Kohtla-Järve JK Alko and Kohtla-Järve FC Lootus joined.
 Before 2021, the team was called Kohtla-Järve JK Järve.

 Before the 2023 season, the club moved their home matches from Spordikeskuse Staadion in Kohtla-Järve to Kiviõli Arena in Kiviõli.